Binject/awesome-go-security/README.md

 * [gordp](https://github.com/Madnikulin50/gordp) - Rdp client on pure GoLang
 * [w32](https://github.com/JamesHovious/w32) - A wrapper of Windows APIs for Go
 * [goWMIExec](https://github.com/C-Sto/goWMIExec) - Pash the Hash,  execute a command on a target machine using WMI by providing an NTLM hash for the specified user.
+* [fibratus.io](https://www.fibratus.io) - A tool for the Windows kernel exploration and observability

 ## MacOS Specific